Texas Money Services Crimes: Texas Finance Code §152.408

 Texas Criminal Law

-Beginning in 2023, it is illegal in Texas to engage in any money service activities that would require a money services license under Texas law.
+The Texas Money Services Offense law makes it illegal to engage in any money service activities that would require a money services license under Texas law.

 The law also establishes a criminal penalty for intentionally making a false statement, misrepresentation, or certification in an money services license application and intentionally making a false entry or omitting a material entry in a money services record or application.

-What is the current Texas law about Money Services Offense?
+What is the current Texas criminal law about Money Services?

 The new money services criminal offense is codified at Sec.
 152.408 of the Texas Finance Code:[1]